Evaluation of tumor tissue to identify patients at high risk for having Lynch syndrome, also known as hereditary nonpolyposis colorectal cancer

 Varies

-Pathology report must accompany specimen in order for testing to be performed.
+1. A pathology report (final or preliminary) is required and must accompany specimen for testing to be performed.

-This assay requires at least 40% tumor nuclei for endometrial specimens and at least 20% tumor nuclei for colorectal specimens
+This assay requires at least 40% tumor nuclei for endometrial specimens and at least 20% tumor nuclei for colorectal specimens.

 -Preferred amount of tumor area with sufficient percent tumor nuclei: tissue 72 mm(2)